turtle-robotics/olsn/README.md

 # Project OLSN - EMG Hand for Kaeden OLSN

 Welcome to the Project OLSN repository!
-This project is dedicated to the development of an Electromyography (EMG) hand designed specifically for Kaeden OLSN.
+This project is dedicated to the development of an Electromyography (EMG) hand designed specifically for Kaeden Olson, a young boy born without his right hand.
 In this README, we will provide you with an overview of the project, its goals, features, and how to get started with it.

 ## Table of Contents